 PBS NEWSHOUR EXTRA offers news for students and teacher resources for grades 7-12.
-Here are some of its lesson plans about or related to M. L. King Jr., all of which have additional resources for extension activities:
+Here are some of its lesson plans about or related to Martin Luther King, perfect for use in the classroom leading up to Martin Luther King Day:

-“I Have a Dream” As a Work of Literature Students study Martin Luther King Jr.’s landmark speech and discuss the rhetorical influences on King’s speech, the oratorical devices that King uses in delivering his speech and the speech’s similarities to and differences from other literary forms.
+“I Have a Dream” As a Work of Literature: By closely reading the speech text, students can study Dr. Martin Luther King Jr.’s landmark speech and discuss the rhetorical influences on King’s speech, the oratorical devices that King uses in delivering his speech, and the “I Have a Dream” speech’s similarities to and differences from other literary forms.

 What is the Role of Civil Disobedience Today?
 Students come to understand the practice of civil disobedience in view of the death of Rosa Parks and the 50th anniversary of her landmark act.
 They also examine civil disobedience’s history and explore whether it is a viable form of protest in today’s world.